Caregiving Blog: Activities of Daily Living Signs of Decline in Aging Adults

 Schedule an appointment with a physician for a memory evaluation.
 Have a family member attend to provide additional background.
 If a primary care physician is not skilled in diagnosing dementia request a referral to a neurologist and a neuropsychologist for the best results.

 Ongoing testing should occur every 6-12 months to determine the level of decline.
-Medications to slow memory loss exist and should be considered as some offer benefits to support physical coordination which is a function of brain activity.
+Medications to slow memory loss exists and should be considered as some offer benefits to support physical coordination which is a function of brain activity.

 Changes associated with aging require above average coping skills.
 Placing changes into context and into perspective may become difficult when it seems like life may be crashing down.
 Losing friends, experiencing changing routines, and missing the good old days become more common.